Yaters/Simple-File-System/README.txt

 free_bit_map - functions to edit the free bit map (for iNodes & data blocks), as well as creating or loading it

-super_block  - likely unecessary to keep separate from api, functions to load/store the super block
+super_block  - likely unecessary to keep this separate from api, has functions to load & store the super block

 All files are stored in a directory with name "root", though the name isn't used (the root directory is not stored in any directory).